 Paths trenched with removed soil put on beds.
 Trenches filled with leaves, cover crop debris, and then peat for a mud free walking surface.

-Each quadrant is patterened with alternating rows that are four foot wide and walking paths are two foot wide
+Each quadrant is patterned with alternating rows that are four foot wide and walking paths are two foot wide

 Our early childhood kids planting kale, the first seedlings in the garden its first year.

-Kale low tunnel covered with Agribon 15 for protection from the elements and later catapillars.
+Kale low tunnel covered with Agribon 15 for protection from the elements and later caterpillars.